 asset, depreciates with time.
 However, both our mental health and

-Mental health is intimately related to the self-knowledge and relationship
+declines.
+Mental health is intimately related to the self-knowledge and

-blessed.
-However, it is also true that all of us are equally capable of
+more privileged.
+However, it is also true that all of us are equally

 This is what most people have in mind when they refer to assets,

 liquidity.
-Given the current financial state of affairs in our society, it is
+Given the current state of affairs in our society, most of us

-Collectively, our education, knowledge, skills and experiences comprise our
+Your education, knowledge, skills and experiences comprise your

 know-how.
 Your income is directly related to how much the market